ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/decorators/template.md

 The decorators included in the this library should enable you to write native classes with the same functionality and terseness as the Ember object-model.
-Some of them work very much the same as their equivalents in the standard Ember world, and some have fairly large differences.
+Most of them work almost exactly the same as their equivalents in the standard Ember world, and they are even _fully compatible_ with classic class syntax, allowing you to use them as drop-in replacements.
 This page will cover the general decorators in some depth, and for more details you can refer to the API documentation.

 If you are interested in _how_ decorators work under the hood, head over to the
-{{link-to 'Specs page' 'docs.specs'}}.
+{{link-to 'specs page' 'docs.specs'}}.

 ## Computed Properties